Bureau Had a Record 15,000 Special Agent Candidates Apply

 |Washington, D.C.
 March 13, 2002|

 Americans of all backgrounds are helping the FBI meet the challenge of global terrorism by applying to work for the organization in record numbers.
-Since initiating an Internet based Special Agent application process on February 8th of this year, the Bureau had a record 15,000 Special Agent candidates apply.
+Since initiating an Internet based special agent application process on February 8 of this year, the Bureau had a record 15,000 special agent candidates apply.

 “At no time in the history of the FBI have we ever received such a large number of applications in such a short period of time,” said FBI Director Robert Mueller in Washington.
 “It is gratifying to see so many people come to us with critically needed skills, especially as we continue the evolution of our mission and our technology.”

-FBI Special Agents must have a 4-year college degree, be a United States citizen, be available for assignment anywhere at any time, be between the ages of 23 to 36-years of age and be in excellent physical condition.
-It is also a general requirement that they have 3-years professional work experience.
-Special entry programs exist for those having 4-year degrees in computer science or accounting.
-They also exist for attorneys, CPAs and linguists.
+FBI special agents must have a four-year college degree, be a United States citizen, be available for assignment anywhere at any time, be between the ages of 23 and 36 years of age, and be in excellent physical condition.
+It is also a general requirement that they have three years professional work experience.
+Special entry programs exist for those having four-year degrees in computer science or accounting.
+They also exist for attorneys, CPAs, and linguists.
 All candidates must pass a thorough background investigation as well as a polygraph and drug urinalysis test.

 The FBI is an equal opportunity employer.
 Qualified men and women of all backgrounds are always needed.
-For further information visit the FBI Jobs Web Site at www.fbijobs.com and apply on-line.
-Professional Support positions are also listed on this Site.
+For further information visit the FBI Jobs website and apply online.
+Professional support positions are also listed on this site.